 We work one-on-one with students to help them with any and all materials they’re having trouble with.
 Our tutors also help students with organizational skills, essay writing, and research writing techniques.

 In addition, there are also some ways you can help yourself stay on track during crunch-time.
-Here our 10 steps I offer to students to help them do their best on their exams.
+Here are 10 steps to do your best on final exams.

 This might seem counter-intuitive, but you will do much better if you create a study plan that includes plenty of time for a good night’s sleep or nap right before a big exam.
 That all-nighter you’re planning to get through your chem exam might very well backfire if you can’t keep your head up.

 You can’t concentrate if you’re hungry.
 Make sure you eat complete meals while you’re studying and before your exams.